What You Need To Know About Personal Injury Matters in New Jersey & New York

 Personal injury cases arise when someone suffers harm from an accident and someone else might be legally responsible for that harm.
 A personal injury case can be formalized through civil court proceedings and seek to find others legally at fault.
 More commonly, though, such disputes are resolved through informal settlement before any lawsuit is filed.

-Proving Fault: What Is Negligence?
+Proving Fault in New Jersey: What Is Negligence?

 In most claims — from car accidents to slip-and-fall cases — the basis for holding a person or company responsible for your injuries comes from a theory called “negligence.”

 Generally speaking, when someone acts in a careless way and causes injury to another person, under the legal principle of “negligence,” the careless person will be legally liable for any resulting harm.
-This basis for determining fault is used in most disputes, during informal settlement talks and up through a trial in a personal injury lawsuit.
+This basis for determining fault is used in most disputes, during informal settlement talks and up through a trial in a New Jersey personal injury lawsuit.

 Specifically, in negligence claims, the plaintiff (the person injured) tries to show that the defendant (the person supposedly at fault):